Quick Facts About Older Used Cars

 Reliability

 If reliability is your top priority, you probably don’t want to buy a vehicle that’s too old.
 After all, the older a car is, the less reliable it’s likely to be, even if it’s a well-maintained, low-mileage vehicle with a good reputation, such as a Toyota or Honda.
+Still, regular maintenance is essential for the most reliable brand.
+If the previous owner didn’t change the oil on schedule, don’t expect long-term reliability.

 Always check the vehicle history report from AutoCheck or Carfax to get a service-and-upkeep snapshot of the car you’re considering.
+Reviewing maintenance records gives insight into how previous owners cared for the vehicle.

 Equipment